Belarus Travel Information

 Russian and Belarussian are both official languages, with the majority speaking Russian.

 The main health risks associated with visiting Belarus are tick-borne encephalitis (for those who intend foot-slogging through the forests), measles (outbreaks occur) and diphtheria, so travellers should ensure they are vaccinated against these diseases.
-There have also been recent cases of human rabies infection in the rural areas, identified as originating with bites from foxes, raccoon, dogs and cats.
+There have also been cases of human rabies infection in the rural areas, identified as originating with bites from foxes, raccoon, dogs and cats.
 Visitors should not drink unpurified tap water, unpasteurised milk or consume undercooked food.
 Medical care is limited and essential medications are frequently not available.
 Medical facilities lack modern equipment.
 The best equipped are private clinics, which are available in Minsk.
 Doctors and hospitals expect payment in cash.
 Travel health insurance with air evacuation cover is highly recommended.

 Tipping in Belarus is not as common as in many other countries, but it is adequate to round up the bill or taxi fare, and a 10% tip for excellent service will not go amiss.